As Recorded at Madison Square Garden

-Elvis: As Recorded at Madison Square Garden is a live album by American singer and musician Elvis Presley, released in June 1972 by RCA Records.
-It peaked at No. 11 on the Top 200 US Billboard albums chart on August 26, 1972.
+Elvis: As Recorded at Madison Square Garden is a live album by American singer and musician Elvis Presley, released in late June 1972 by RCA Records.
+It peaked at No. 11 on the Top 200 US Billboard albums chart on September 9, 1972.
 Recorded at the Madison Square Garden arena in New York City on Saturday June 10, 1972, the concert, and the subsequent album, were promoted as being Presley's first live concerts in the Big Apple since the 1950s.

 The album was certified Gold on August 4, 1972, Platinum on May 20, 1988, double-Platinum on March 27, 1992, and triple-Platinum on July 15, 1999, by the RIAA.
-Along with Aloha from Hawaii: Via Satellite it ranked as the one of the best selling live albums of the 1970s.
+Along with Aloha from Hawaii: Via Satellite it ranked as one of the best selling live albums of the 1970s.

 Content

 The entire set was issued on a single LP, and appeared at retail in swift fashion, about three weeks after the concert.
-Elvis' subsequent full-priced album would be another complete live concert recording -- with some song repetition -- this time in Honolulu: Aloha from Hawaii: Via Satellite.
+Elvis' subsequent full-priced album would be another complete live concert recording—with some song repetition—this time in Honolulu: Aloha from Hawaii: Via Satellite.

-The concert included on the 1972 New York album was the evening show on June 10th.
+The concert included on the 1972 New York album was the evening show on June 10.
 RCA Records also captured the afternoon performance, but except for "I Can't Stop Loving You," which appeared on the 1977 compilation, Welcome to My World, and "I'll Remember You" and "Reconsider Baby" on 1983's Elvis: A Legendary Performer Volume 3, the entire set remained unreleased until 1997's An Afternoon in the Garden.

 Interestingly, 1970s Presley drummer Ronnie Tutt wrongly claimed in a 2009 interview for the BBC documentary Elvis in Vegas that Colonel Tom Parker, Presley's manager, sped up the mixes so that more tracks could be on the 1972 live album, increasing the publishing royalties.